mouafo/restful_api/README.md

 Clone this repository

 Configure your Web server of choice to point inside /web directory
-If you want a working exemple with Apache 2.2 check `/platform/happy_api_apache_vhost` Make sure you enable rewrite_mod and active the vhost With your package manager install php5, mysql ...etc Install composer if you haven't already
+If you want a working exemple with Apache 2.2 check `/platform/happy_api_apache_vhost`
+Make sure you enable rewrite_mod and active the vhost
+With your package manager install php5, mysql ...etc
+Install composer if you haven't already
 cd into the project directory
 composer install

-Database (MySQL / MariaDB):
+**Database (MySQL / MariaDB):**
 To install MariaDB you will have to add Maria's repository in `/etc/apt/sources.list`
-Check MariaDB documentation for more informations on how to do this Additional useful repository for more up to date packages: `https://www.dotdeb.org`
+Check MariaDB documentation for more informations on how to do this
+Additional useful repository for more up to date packages: `https://www.dotdeb.org`

 You're free to change the config at the start of the file `/web/index.php`
 By default you could config the Database like so:

 Create a database `happy_api`
-Create a user `rest` with password `happy little api` to the `happy_api` database with grants Import the test table in `/platform/db.sql`
+Create a user `rest` with password `happy little api` to the `happy_api` db
+Import the test db in `/platform/db.sql`

 ###This project was built with: